dart-lang/site-www/src/tools/pub/cmd/pub-upgrade.md

 It is recommended to commit your `pubspec.yaml` file before running this, as this cannot be undone otherwise.
-You can use `dart pub upgrade --major-versions --dry-run` to quickly check which dependencies would be upgraded.
+To check which dependencies will be upgraded, you can use `dart pub upgrade --major-versions --dry-run`.

 ### `--null-safety`